TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 3/Philippians 3.9.md

 ---

-and be found in him, not having a righteousness of mine own, [even] that which is of the law, but that which is through faith in Christ, the righteousness which is from God by faith:
+and be found in him, not having a righteousness of my own, that which is of the law, but that which is through faith in Christ, the righteousness which is from God by faith;